Going Soft Against Wrath (Proverbs 15:1)

 Most wonderfully, we have in our Savior the perfect example of wisdom: “When Christ was reviled, he did not revile in return; when he suffered, he did not threaten, but continued entrusting himself to him who judges justly” (1 Peter 2:23).

-That helps, doesn’t it?
+This helps, doesn’t it?
 It helps to remember that God sees, and God judges justly.
 Sometimes people judge unjustly.
 They don’t mean to.
 They just do.
 But God always judges justly.
-So, we don’t have to get in the last word.
+So we don’t have to get in the last word.
 On that great and final day, God will finish every conversation in this life that didn’t go well.
 He will do so with perfect justice, fully satisfying to every redeemed heart.
 Let’s trust him for that now, whenever we are under this kind of pressure.

 Venting is the world’s foolish way, intensifying conflict.
 Restraint is the Lord’s wise way, spreading shalom.
 And the Lord’s way succeeds.
 It might satisfy our aggressor, and it will surely safeguard us.